 - CR: Work that is performed as satisfactory graduate work (B– or better).
 A grade of "CR" is reserved for courses designated by a department, involving internships, a thesis, practicums, or specified courses.

-- NC: Unsatisfactory graduate work (School of Education only)
+- NC: Unsatisfactory graduate work (used primarily by School of Education)

 - F*: Work that is unsatisfactory

 - ZF: An incomplete which was not completed within one year of the end of the course.
 ZF is treated the same as an F or NC for all cases involving GPA, academic warning, probation, and dismissal.